4.1 Training Needs Assessment

 Test Your Knowledge

-A manager asks for training because employees are missing deadlines, but employees say the software is unavailable several hours a day.
+A manager asks for a time-management class because employees miss deadlines, but employees report the order-entry system is down several hours each day.
 What should HR do first?

 A